xwmario/Warez/README.md

 * Most lists you find are outdated, not actively maintained or full of malware links.

 ### Credits
-Since the list is huge I can't name each and every single one of you, but here is a short credit list which hopefully covers all of them:
+Since this list is huge I can't name each and every single one of you, but here is a short credit list which hopefully covers all of them:

-* All demoscene people which helped to build the demoscene.
+* All demoscene people which helped to build the _scene_.
 * All developers which build the mentioned programs on this list.
 * All other people which helped to push this little project forward.
 * All people which are involved into the piracy & netsec scene.